fenago/intro-ruby/lab_guides/Lab_6.md

-understanding modules. `include` brings in the methods of a module into a class as instance methods.Because they are brought in as instance methods, all of the concepts that we learned about in the previous chapter about object-oriented programming and inheritance will apply to these methods.
+understanding modules. `include` brings in the methods of a module into a class as instance methods.Because they are brought in as instance methods, all of the concepts that we learned about in the previous lab about object-oriented programming and inheritance will apply to these methods.

 Consider the following code block: